 - Influenza Brand Names and Code Support

-- Immunization Program Info for Health Care Providers
+- Link to Information about Immunization Program for Health Care Providers

-- New Resource for Medical Providers: How to Use the Not Up To Date Report to Recall Patients for MMR
+- How to Use the Not Up To Date Report to Recall Patients for MMR (Fact Sheet)

 School nurses and administrators at schools without a school nurse on staff may have access to the IMR for the purpose of completing the immunization coverage reporting that is required each year.
 School nurses and administrators may apply for an IMR account by completing the Confidentiality Agreement below.